How to take on Mega Charizard Y in Pokémon Go

 Aerodactyl

-The Rock and Flying type fossil Pokémon from Gen I, Aerodactyl brings no notable weaknesses to this fight and resists Mega Charizard Y's Fire and Flying type attacks.
+Even if it's not Mega Evolved, Aerodactyl is a great option for this fight.
+As a Rock and Flying type, it brings no notable weaknesses to this fight and resists Mega Charizard Y's Fire and Flying type attacks.
 Having been around since day one and having been featured in many events, most players also have at least a couple in their roster.
 You'll want any Aerodactyl you bring to this Mega Raid to know Rock Throw and Rock Slide.

 Omastar

 Another fossil Pokémon from Gen I's Kanto region, Omastar works great in this fight.
 It's been featured in plenty of events, is easy to catch or hatch, and can even be a Shadow Pokémon, so there's really no good excuse not to have at least one or two in your roster.
-As a Rock and Water type, it takes half damage from Air Slash and quarter damage from Mega Charizard Y's Fire type attacks.
+As a Rock and Water type, it takes reduced damage from Air Slash and even less damage from Mega Charizard Y's Fire type attacks.
 Rock Throw and Rock Slide are the moves you're looking for.

 Golem (Alolan or Kantonian)